-- Alias: you can see the aliases defined in other rules; note that only the aliases of those colums saved as attribute are stored and showed.
+• Alias: you can see the aliases defined in other rules; note that only the aliases of those colums saved as attribute are stored and showed.
 This is useful in order to avoid aliases already in use when defining a new rule.
+Indeed an alias can not be saved twice even if contained in different rules.

+Fig. 1.437: Checking aliases.

-Indeed an alias can not be saved twice even if contained in different rules. - Placeholder: here you can check the existing placeholders.
-These are set in the query you're editing or in other ones. - Save: to save the query and other settings just configured. - Close: to exit the rule configuration window.
+- Placeholder: here you can check the existing placeholders.
+These are set in the query you're editing or in other ones. - Save: to save the query and other settings just configured.